What has happened

 Several older bank customers have been targeted in the Lisburn area by a fraudster who has gained access to their online banking and has carried out

-transactions on the account(s), making purchases for flights, travel etc. across the world.
+transactions on the account(s), making purchases for flights, travel and so on across the world.

-They have also been buying items via PayPal.
+They have also been buying items through PayPal.

 The criminal will then contact the victim by phone, pointing out to them that the fraudulent transaction has occurred and convincing them that the ‘SECURE PASSPHRASE’ that has been sent to them (by the bank) is part of the fraud and persuading them to disclose it to them.

 Usually by getting them to phone the bank back straight away the scammer is using the trick of keeping the phone line open.
 When the customer makes the call the fraudster is at the other end and receives the passphrase that allows them to complete the fraudulent payment.